ros2-gbp/gtsam-release/INSTALL.md

 ### Prerequisites

 - Visual Studio with C++ CMake tools for Windows
+  - CMake >= 3.21 is required for Visual Studio installation because custom templates used in the build were added in 3.21.
+Use `cmake --version` in the VS Developer Command Prompt to ensure you meet this requirement.
 - All the other pre-requisites listed above.

 ### Steps